Internship - Public Affairs

 Washingtongton, DC 20037 , *United States

 Work for an organization you can feel good about!
 The National Trust for Historic Preservation, the country’s leading non-profit dedicated to helping people save places that matter, is seeking a spring semester intern.
 The Public Affairs Intern will be an integral part of the public affairs team at the National Trust for Historic Preservation.
 He/she will assist with high-profile programs, media relations and daily operations in a fast-paced public affairs department.
 Interns have flexibility to create and execute independent projects based on their interests.

-This is a volunteer internship offering the opportunity to build credentials working alongside a dynamic and experienced public affairs team.
-20-40 hrs/week. available for spring (starting immediately) and or summer.
+This is a paid internship offering a $2,000 stipend along with the opportunity to build credentials working alongside a dynamic and experienced public affairs team.
+This internship will require 20-40 hours/week.

 - Perform all duties with the aim of helping to achieve National Trust strategic goals, including engaging the public, reaching more diverse communities and constituents, and building and highlighting organizational partnerships;

 - Build editorial calendar and track media opportunities;

 - Help implement media strategy, including pitching, for high-profile National Trust programs, events and initiatives, including 11 Most Endangered;

 - Draft press releases, media advisories and other press materials;